Mirantis/virtlet/deploy/README.md

 `-v` option of `criproxy` controls the verbosity here.
-0-1 means some very basic logging during startup and displaying serious errors, 2 is the same as 1 plus logging of CRI request errors and 3 causes dumping of actual CRI requests and responses in addition to what's logged on level 2. `--log-opt` docker option controls the maximum size of the docker log for CRI proxy container.
+0-1 means some very basic logging during startup and displaying serious errors, 2 is the same as 1 plus logging of CRI request errors and 3 causes dumping of actual CRI requests and responses except for `ListPodSandbox`, `ListContainers` and `ListImages` requests in addition to what's logged on level 2.
+Level 4 adds dumping `List*` requests which may cause the log to grow fast. `--log-opt` docker option controls the maximum size of the docker log for CRI proxy container.